-- A. In case of an accident, illness, criminal action, and other emergencies on the SCHS campus the Director of Enrollment Management must be notified immediately.
-(If any of the above situations occur on medical center campus the Director of Security or designee at SRMC must be notified immediately). - B. The Vice President College or designee is responsible for security and access to all campus facilities. - C. School law enforcement is handled by the SRMC security team.
-When further action is necessary they will seek assistance from city police or county law enforcement. - D. Violations involving the possession, use, or sale of any drug(s) will not be tolerated on any part of the campus, or wherever employees or students are required to be while performing their duties.
-Any violations of these standards of behavior may result in dismissal from the School. - E. While on the SRMC Medical Center campus security escorts are available to walk students, faculty and staff to their car at night.
-The switchboard operator, located on the first floor of the Medical Center Building, will arrange escorts if needed. - F. The SRMC College Safety Committee will conduct periodic compliance checks of all parking lots/vehicles to educate staff and students about potential safety issues (i.e. exposed valuables, monies, contraband items).
+- 1. In case of an accident, illness, criminal action, and other emergencies on the SCHS campus the Director of Student Services must be notified immediately.
+(If any of the above situations occur on medical center campus the Director of Security or designee at SRMC must be notified immediately). - 2.
+The Vice President of the College or designee is responsible for security and access to all campus facilities. - 3.
+College law enforcement is handled by the SRMC security team.
+When further action is necessary, they will seek assistance from city police or county law enforcement. - 4.
+Violations involving the possession, use, or sale of any drug(s) will not be tolerated on any part of the campus, or wherever employees or students are required to be while performing their duties.
+Any violations of these standards of behavior may result in dismissal from the College. - 5.
+While on the SRMC Medical Center campus security escorts are available to walk students, faculty and staff to their car at night.
+The switchboard operator, located on the first floor of the Medical Center Building, will arrange escorts if needed. - 6.
+The SRMC College Safety Committee will conduct periodic compliance checks of all parking lots/vehicles to educate staff and students about potential safety issues (i.e. exposed valuables, monies, contraband items).